JohnnyXavier/johnnyxavier.github.io/_posts/gnu_linux/2019-02-20-linux-screen-share-over-hangouts.md

 * :screen-height=1080

 that means that the `top` `left` corner start all to the top and 1920 pixels to the left, in my case, that's the start of my second monitor.<br>
-The `width` and `height` will tell how much you want to capture, in my case you see the full resolution of my right monitor.
+The `width` and `height` will control how much you want to capture, in my case you see the full resolution of my right monitor.

-changing those parameters you can choose either monitor in any monitor setup you have.
+changing those parameters you can choose any area in any multiple monitor setup you might have.

 you should get something like this
 <img style="width: 50%" src="{{ site.baseurl }}/public/images/vlc_capture_device_setup.png">

-hit play and you are done
+hit play and you are done with the VLC part

+### Web App
+taking google's hangout / meet as an example, when you want to share a single screen, choose the option to share a single app, and then choose VLC.

+do not minimize VLC thou as it might stop the feed.

+enjoy!